Cruise Ship Passengers Disembark After Being Stranded At Sea Over Virus Fears

 Disembarking day #Westerdam #sihanoukville #Cambodia pic.twitter.com/94QInSYvvG— Chan Thul Prak (@prakchanthul) February 14, 2020

 "Cambodia alone, even the United States, Guam, did not let us land, but Cambodia did, so that's wonderful.
 Absolutely wonderful," Joe Spaziani, 74, of Florida told local reporters.
-"We appreciate it very very much.
+"We appreciate it very, very much.
 It's been a long struggle and we appreciate everyone being here."

 Holland America, which operates the Westerdam, said in a statement on Thursday that 20 samples taken aboard the ship had come back negative for coronavirus infection after being tested by the Pasteur Laboratory in Phnom Penh.